manasvishal/manasvishal.github.io/README.md

 I forked this repository from https://github.com/HugoBlox/theme-academic-cv and made a few changes to the template like adding the archives page and the black hole page.

 I got the code for the black hole javascript animation from a [codepen](https://codepen.io/Aditya-bhoyar/pen/eYXJzve).
 The original had purple color which is fascinating itself but I prefer the orange-yellow hue.
+Moreover, the original source could be [here](https://github.com/brunosimon/webgl-black-hole/) as found in a [tweet](https://x.com/bruno_simon/status/1544707908683833346).